washifu/lanyon/2016-03-18-Converting_pcap_to_pcd.md

 source ~/velodyne_ws/devel/setup.bash
 ```

-Run velodyne_pointcload to open the .pcap file as a point cloud in ROS (no visualization)
+Run velodyne_pointcloud to open the .pcap file as a point cloud in ROS (no visualization)

 ```
 roslaunch velodyne_pointcloud 32e_points.launch pcap:=path/of/your/file.pcap